Education and Community Outreach Team

 Community Canine Trainer

-Lynne is a positive reinforcement trainer and member of the TOP Dogs training team completing more than 4000 hours teaching volunteers, fosters and adopters to train shelter dogs in life skills and basic manners; supporting the critical transition during the rehoming process and meeting one on one to demonstrate remediation of undesirable behaviors to keep dogs in their homes.
-A member of the Board of Directors for the Certification Council for Professional Dog Trainers, she has helped to create web content on training topics for owners and trainers and served as a member the communications and marketing committee.
+Lynne is a positive reinforcement trainer and member of the TOP Dogs training team completing more than 4000 hours teaching volunteers, fosters and adopters to train shelter dogs in life skills and basic manners -- supporting the critical transition during the rehoming process and meeting one on one to demonstrate remediation of undesirable behaviors to keep dogs in their homes.
+As a member of the Board of Directors for the Certification Council for Professional Dog Trainers, she has helped to create web content on training topics for owners and trainers and served as a member the communications and marketing committee.
 Lynne came to the dog training profession after years in hospitality management with her CFBE from the University of Michigan and as adjunct faculty for Pima Community College and Northern Arizona University Extension Program teaching Catering & Event Management and Marketing.
 Her work in hospitality focused on opening new departments, logistics and creating teams.

 Ana Mendoza